vercel/hyper-website/README.md

+# DEPRECATED
+**We moved the [hyper.is](https://hyper.is) code to the main hyper repository.
+Please go there if you want to contribute: https://github.com/zeit/hyper/tree/master/website**

 # Hyper.app's site

 This is the static site that shows up when you access [hyper.is](https://hyper.is).
 It's hosted on [now](https://zeit.co/now/) and served using [serve](https://github.com/zeit/serve).